oneclickvirt/ecs/README_NEW_USER.md

 - Launched large-scale flood attacks
 - Conducted port scanning or network-wide scanning

 Such historical records will be reported and entered into the Abuse database.
 If the IP you take over has just been abused by others, delayed Abuse warning emails may still be sent to the service provider.
 The service provider may misjudge you as the person engaging in malicious behavior, and then terminate the machine, and in most cases, no refund will be given.
-For cross-border streaming services, Abuse scores may also affect the platform's reputation rating for that IP.
+For cross-border platform services, Abuse scores may also affect the platform's reputation rating for that IP.

-For users who need residential broadband for streaming unlock requirements (such as e-commerce needs), attention should be paid to whether "Usage Type" and "Company Type" are both identified as ISP.
+For users who need residential broadband for platform unlock requirements (such as e-commerce needs), attention should be paid to whether "Usage Type" and "Company Type" are both identified as ISP.
 If it is only single ISP or identified as non-ISP, after subsequent database updates, the IP type is likely to be corrected to Hosting, thereby affecting unlock effectiveness.

 Most IP identification databases are updated monthly.
 After updates, IP attributes may be modified, resulting in situations where ISP → Hosting occurs.
-For some sensitive platforms, such as streaming services in certain specific countries (like Netflix, Spotify), or streaming services that treat different countries differently (like TikTok), the possibility of non-residential unlock is low but not impossible.
-If you need stable unlock and pursue its special function unlock, you only need to pursue residential broadband streaming unlock.
+For some sensitive platforms, such as platform services in certain specific countries (like Netflix, Spotify), or platform services that treat different countries differently (like TikTok), the possibility of non-residential unlock is low but not impossible.
+If you need stable unlock and pursue its special function unlock, you only need to pursue residential broadband platform unlock.
 If you're just browsing and watching, there's often no need to pursue residential broadband.

 It is necessary to elaborate on IP type classification